 Contrary to popular belief, YOU are the normal one at the gym.
 80% of the people I counsel every day as a trainer, are those with little experience.
 If you don’t know much about the facility and machines, remember, everyone starts somewhere.
 That’s why we’d love to share a few tips to help you get started and feel comfortable in your new environment.

-- Explore Anytime Health.
-Anytime Health has tons of recipes, workouts, and advice for anyone beginning or advancing in their fitness journey.
-You can track your progress with the meal and workout trackers, stats trackers, and more!
+- Explore The Anytime Fitness Blog.
+We have a ton of recipes, workouts, and advice for anyone beginning or advancing in their fitness journey.

 - Choose a [good] goal.
 What would you like to accomplish?
 “I want to lose weight in my stomach area” just won’t do.
 Make sure to create a S.M.A.R.T. goal and write it down, share it on Facebook, tell everyone (accountability helps).
 Typically, it takes 9-15 months to create a real habit.
 So buckle up, prepare your mind, and embrace that this is the first day of the rest of your life!